 - Known to be a viral inhibitor and an antioxidant

 The Blue Lotus originates from ancient Egypt.

-It has sedative properties, and it is used not only for a sleep aid, but also as a natural anti-anxiety remedy, and as a stress reliever.
+It has soothing properties, and it is used not only for sleep aid, but also as a natural anti-anxiety remedy, and as a stress reliever.